CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 Furthermore, a continuous security process has to be established and a security strategy suitable for the respective institution has to be defined (see ISMS.1.M2 Definition of security objectives and strategy).
 As with all other security questions, the management level must appoint a person as the main responsible person (see ISMS.1.M4 Appointment of an Information Security Officer).
 It is responsible for setting up and maintaining an appropriate information security organizational structure (see ISMS.1.M6 Building an Appropriate Information Security Organizational Structure).
 As one of the first actions, an information security guideline should be developed (see ISMS.1.M3, Guidance on Information Security).

 Information security must be practiced in all areas of the institution (see ISMS.1.M9 Integrating Information Security into Organization-wide Processes and Processes).
-In addition to the elaboration of a security concept (see ISMS.1.M10 Creation of a security concept), this also includes the integration of the employees in the security process (see ISMS.1.M8 Integration of the employees in the security process) as well as the creation of security policies tailored to the target group (see ISMS.
+In addition to the elaboration of a security concept (see ISMS.1.M10 Creation of a security concept), this also includes the integration of the employees in the security process (see ISMS.1.M8 Integration of the employees in the security process) as well as the creation of target group-oriented security policies (see ISMS.
 1.M14 Creation of target group oriented security policies).

 2 measures
 -----------

-The following are specific implementation notes in the area of ​​"Security Management".
+The following are specific implementation notes in the area of ​​safety management.

 ### 2.1 Basic measures